 It’s a fact: there are many benefits to volunteering.
-You’re happier, healthier , and have a sense of greater purpose.
+You’re happier, healthier, and have a sense of greater purpose.
 More companies are jumping on the volunteering bandwagon to give these direct benefits to their employees.
-In fact, 20% of companies offer paid volunteer time off to their employees, compared to 15% in 2009.
 Read on for the top 5 ways both you and your company can benefit when volunteering together:

 AN OPPORTUNITY TO NETWORK